Take a Picture of the Moon (Digital or Not)

 There are two reasons behind these simple rules.
 First, your metering circuitry will average the exposure over the night sky (most of the frame) and the bright Moon in the center.
 This will result in a hopelessly overexposed frame.
 Even if you have a spot-metering mode in your camera, you'll not avoid this, unless you are using a 400 mm or greater focal length.

 Second, the Moon happens to be one of the easiest subjects to set the proper exposure for — manually, that is.
 Note that it's distance from the Sun is almost the same as Earth's, and it has no clouds.
 Therefore the daylight moonscape (and if we can see it at all, it is daylight!) is illuminated very much like an Arizona desert on high noon.
-We can use the "sunny 16" rule here: with the aperture of F/16 set the shutter speed to one over the ISO speed of your film (or it's digital equivalent).
+We can use the "sunny 16" rule here: with the aperture of F/16 set the shutter speed to one over the ISO rating.

 Some Readers may not believe me here.
 "How come?
-The Moon is so far, 384000 km from us, and we know that the light decreases as a square of the distance!".
-Yes, but so does the apparent Moon's size (more exactly: the solid angle), so that the amount of light per steradian (or per pixel, or per film grain, whatever) remains the same, regardless of what distance we're shooting the Moon from.
+The Moon is so far, 384,000 km away; does not the light decrease as a square of the distance!".
+Yes, but so does the apparent Moon's size (more exactly: the solid angle), so that the amount of light per steradian (or per pixel) remains the same, regardless of what distance we're shooting the Moon from.
 Remember: we are not using the Moon as the source of illumination (the Sun is that), but as the subject of the picture.
 If we moved the Moon twice as close to the Earth, my exposure values would stay the same, although the moonlit scenes on the Earth, true, would be four times brighter.
 Got it?

 Most of digital cameras use ISO 100 as the basic setting.
-This means that the right exposure at F/16 would be 1/100s.
-This is, in turn, equivalent to F/11 at 1/200s, F/8 at 1/400s, or F/5.6 at 1/800s, and these are the settings you can choose from to be assured that the Moon's tonal range will properly fit into your CCD (or film) range of response.
+This means that the right exposure at F/11 would be 1/100 s.
+This is, in turn, equivalent to F/8 at 1/200 s, F/5.6 at 1/400 s, or F/4 at 1/800 s, and these are the settings you can choose from to be assured that the Moon will be exposed properly, unaffected by the dark sky around it.

-If you don't have a tripod handy, try to get some support (a fence, top of a car) and shoot a number of frames, to select the one showing least camera shake.
+For best results, especially on small-sensor cameras, use ISO 100 or 200 and a tripod.
+If you don't have a tripod handy, try at least to get some support (a fence, top of a car) and shoot a number of frames, to select the one showing least camera shake.

 Note: the Moon's apparent motion (about 360 degrees per day, or 1/4 of a degree per minute, or one Moon diameter per two minutes) is much too slow to be a concern at the shutter speeds we're talking about.
 For example, with the Moon diameter being about 1200 pixels in the picture above, we would need to expose at about 1/10 s to get a one-pixel motion blur.
 And this is with a 1600 mm effective focal length, and an eight-megapixel image size!